 For eight weeks, Japan’s most famous tiger is on show in Zurich in an exhibition entitled Ferocious Brush.
-The legend states that Nagasawa Rosetsu (1754–1799) painted this monumental tiger in a single night in the year 1786, together with its counterpart, a dragon, on the sliding door panels (fusuma) of the Zen temple Muryo ji in Wakayama prefecture, Kansai region on Honshu.
+Nagasawa Rosetsu painted the tiger image in the 18th century and the legend states that Nagasawa Rosetsu (1754–1799) painted this monumental tiger in a single night in the year 1786, together with its counterpart, a dragon, on the sliding door panels (fusuma) of the Zen temple Muryo ji in Wakayama prefecture, Kansai region on Honshu.
 Now the entire temple’s painted walls and a number of other works by Rosetsu are on show – for the first time outside Japan.

 Highly Individualistic Work